e-dorigatti/lispy/README.md

-is needed because lispy is [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity), which basically means that code and data have the same representation, thus you may not be able to know whether an expression is actual _code_ or just a _value_ resulting from the evaluation of another expression.
+is needed because lispy is [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity), which basically means that code and data have the same representation, thus you may not be able to know whether an expression is actual _code_ or just a _value_ resulting from the evaluation of another expression (most notably, macros and quoted stuff).

 In case you are wondering, `ctx` is a variable that holds the execution context in which the expression is evaluated; in other words, it is a kind of dictionary that